sanchezcarlosjr/evolufy/README.md

 * [Dagster](https://dagster.io/) is an open-source data orchestrator that defines assets through software.
 It's designed to facilitate the easy creation of data pipelines locally, and it also offers straightforward deployment on Kubernetes.
 This makes it a versatile tool for managing data workflows, particularly in environments where both local development and scalable deployment are important.
 * Strategies can be formulated using a configuration file (Domain-Specific Language) or directly in Python.
-* TODO: Drag & Drop Orchestration
+* TODO: Drag & Drop Orchestration with approval mechanisms, chat creator and model selection
 * TODO: dbt

 ## Asset Tracking and Model Metadata Management Tools
 * Experiment tracking and lifecycle management with [MLFlow](https://mlflow.org/).
 * Data Version Control with [DVC](https://dvc.org/).
 * Collaborate and reproduce your findings.

+## Datasets and Pretrained Machine Learning models
+We provide two types of datasets and pretrained models: one hosted on [Zenodo](https://zenodo.org/) for research purposes, which offers datasets with DOIs, and another on [DagsHub](https://dagshub.com/sanchezcarlosjr/evolufy), featuring datasets compatible with DVC and MLflow to ensure rapid learning.
+Also, we save a backup on HuggingFace until we will be able to do so.

 ## Experimentation
 * Employ time series analysis.
 * Optimize Modern Portfolio Theory with different algorithms.